Highest Flow Rate Combi Boiler

 High capacity instantaneous DHW systems

-A compact single floor-standing gas fired commercial water with either three (150 kW model) or four (200 kW model) load-balanced 50 kW stainless steel heat exchangers within the casing that guarantees even wear along with integrated redundancy as standard.
+A compact single floor-standing gas fired commercial water with either three (150 kW model) or four (200 kW model) load-balanced 50 kW stainless steel heat exchangers within the casing that guarantees even wear along with integrated redundancy as standard making these instant hot water heaters well suited for commercial settings.

 A picture of our Industrial tankless hot water heater, gas fired, showing the multiply heat exchangers for redundancy and to ensure reliable domestic hot water heating from Flexiheat UK